Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Introduction

-Motivated by the distinct potential of both IRSs and wireless caching for interference management, we study a cache-aided interference channel, where cache memories are deployed both at the transmitters and receivers, in the presence of an active IRS.
-We aim to characterize the achievable sum-DoF of this channel by exploiting transmitters’ cooperation, cache contents (as side information), interference alignment, and IRS capabilities, adapting to the network's parameters.
 For the system under study, we summarize the main contributions of this paper as follows: \begin{itemize} \item First, we introduce a general wireless interference channel with caches deployed at all transmitters and receivers assisted by an active IRS.
-In our work, the IRS enables the elimination of undesired cross-links, while caching offers the potential for transmitters' cooperation and the utilization of cached data as side information for interference management. \item Second, we propose a one-shot scheme to characterize the sum-DoF of the network.
-We first present our results for the scenario where there is no overlap between the caches of transmitters, i.e. when the size of the caches at the transmitters is minimum, and for any size of caches at receivers.
-Then, we extend the results for larger caches at transmitters and any size of caches at receivers within certain network sizes.
-To this end, we meticulously design the cache placement and delivery phase, incorporating carefully chosen IRS phase shifts, beamforming coefficients, and packet scheduling. \item Finally, numerical results are provided to compare the performance of the proposed schemes with the seminal works that have utilized caching for interference management.
-Our results show that the proposed schemes can notably increase the sum-DoF, especially when the sizes of caches are inadequate at transmitters.
-It also demonstrates that the maximum possible sum-DoF for many parameter regimes of interest can be achieved with a sufficient number of IRS elements which were not achievable in the schemes without IRSs.
+The IRS enables the elimination of undesired cross-links, while caching offers the potential for transmitters' cooperation and the utilization of cached data as side information for interference management. \item Then, we propose a one-shot achievability scheme with a closed-form sum-DoF of the network, followed by the derivation of an upper bound.
+To this end, we first present our results for the scenario where there is no overlap between the caches of transmitters, i.e., when the cache size at the transmitters is minimum, and for any cache sizes at receivers.
+Next, we extend the results for larger caches at transmitters and any size of caches at receivers within certain network sizes.
+In that regard, we meticulously design the cache placement and delivery phase, incorporating carefully chosen IRS coefficients, beamforming coefficients, and packet scheduling. \item Finally, numerical results are provided to compare the performance of the proposed schemes with the seminal works that have utilized caching for interference management.
+Our results show that the proposed schemes can notably increase the sum-DoF, especially when the cache sizes are inadequate at transmitters.
+It also demonstrates that the maximum possible sum-DoF for many parameter regimes of interest can be achieved with a sufficient number of IRS elements, which was not achievable in the schemes without IRSs.

 \end{itemize}